MetaCommunity/dobelle-app/README.md

-application of such orthogonal concepts, within this heterogenous conceptual framework -- presently, this documentation will continue to serve as a generic "Notes collection" towards development of an application architecture._
+application of such orthogonal concepts, within this heterogenous conceptual framework -- presently, this documentation will continue to serve as a generic "Notes collection" towards development of an application architecture.

-_Orthogonal concepts addressed in the following sections:_
+_Some concepts to be addressed (??) in the following sections:_

-* _Unified interface for process and threading protocols, as primarily within POSIX environments - i.e. `TASK` class protocol_
+* Unified interface for process and threading protocols, as primarily within POSIX environments - i.e. `TASK` class protocol

-* _Desktop virtualization - context, Development Environment_
+* Desktop virtualization - context, Development Environment

-* _CORBA_
-*
+* CORBA (assuming ABI compatibility with any complete CORBA framework implementation)

 # Availability

 Source tree at Github: